hibikisori/mins-mini-games/README.md

-# 🎮 Min's Mini Games
+# 🎮 Web Browser Games

 A collection of interactive browser-based games built with HTML5, CSS3, and JavaScript.